opencog/opencog/opencog/eva/README-affects.md

 time.
 If the result is bad, we add it to our "don't do this next time" list.

+Its a good idea because:
+1. Learning by conceptual blending.
+2. Not hard to implement.
+3. Modularizes the set of behaviors into classes that make them easier to write/review.

 Basic Terminology
 -----------------